dekum/JPProject/README.md

  JP Project is a scenario created by Oracle Academy for the purpose of teaching Java.

 This program is authored by Philemon Petit-Frere

+Approx. 3300 lines of java code are written in this program according to https://line-count.herokuapp.com/dekum/JPProject

 This project is supported by:
 <a href="https://www.jetbrains.com/idea/">